ChicoState/UX-BlueConnect/phaseII/README.md

 ## Introduction

 After getting a device to connect to BlueConnect in Sprint I, the main goal of Sprint II is getting multiple devices to connect to BlueConnect.
-For Phase II a cognitive walkthrough will be done on a wireframe with the intentions of showing how a user can get multiple connections to the application.
+For Phase II a cognitive walkthrough will be done on a wireframe with the intentions of highlighting how a user can get multiple connections to the application.

 ## Methods

-A cognitive walkthrough done on a wireframe with a user and scenario helped to ...
-Informal Feedback from the software development team ...
+During this phase, the methods used were cognitive walkthroughs and informal feedback.
+Cognitive walkthroughs were done for a persona and scenario using the wireframe that was made at the time.
+The persona was Alex, a person who is experienced with using Bluetooth, and has multiple Bluetooth devices.
+The scenario was getting Alex to connect his wireless headphones, smartwatch, and wireless keyboardsimultaneously to enhance productivity.
+Alex's goals for the app included device management, customization of connections, and quick switching between devices.
+The cognitive walkthrough best visualizes how the app flows (not the asthetics of app as wireframes do not focus on design) and helps determine what functions/buttons make sense and what does not make sense for a user.
+The informal feedback

 ## Findings